d-e-s-o/git-subrepo/git-subrepo/README.md

 Using a remote repository, a new subrepo can be created:

-``$ git subrepo add lib src/lib master``
+``$ git subrepo import lib src/lib master``

 The above command imports the source code from the remote repository 'lib' at commit 'master' (which in that case likely references a branch) into the directory 'src/lib/' (relative to the importing repository's root).

-Similarly, a subrepo can be updated to reference the state of a remote repository at a different revision:
+Similarly, in order to update a subrepo based on changes that happened to the referenced remote repository, specifying a different revision is
+enough:

-``$ git subrepo update lib src/lib feature``
+``$ git subrepo import lib src/lib feature``

 After invocation of this command the source code below 'src/lib' will represent the state of 'lib' at commit 'feature'.
+The usual ``git`` syntax for conveying revisions is understood as the last parameter (see git-rev-parse(1)).

 Root Imports